Skip to Content

 It’s difficult to decide which UnCruise experience we enjoyed more, Alaska or Hawaii.
 Both were such surprises and left us feeling like we got to see the best side of the destinations.
 When it comes to the Wilderness Legacy, I really liked being on a small ship that’s large enough to be really stable, but small enough to be very intimate.
 I could talk about it all day every day.

 If you have any questions about our UnCruise adventures we’ve done, about the boats we’ve sailed on or about budget and planning, don’t hesitate to ask.
-Even though I work with UnCruise on different projects I also am all about budgeting and putting together realistic trips.
+Even though I work with UnCruise on different projects I also am all about budgeting and putting together realistic trips, whether it be a sailing or a two week Alaska road trip.
 Please leave a comment or send us a note so we can help YOU plan an epic adventure!

 The UnCruise Wilderness Legacy is an amazing way to do an family Alaska cruise.
 Engaging kids in nature and taking in astounding wildlife and views, this small ship cruise on the Inside Passage to Glacier Bay National Park is unique and unforgettable.